-The graduate school IGRA (Interaction of grammatical building blocks; speaker: Gereon Müller) aims at investigating the interaction of rules, operations, constraints, schemata, and extralinguistic factors in the phonology, morphology, and syntax of natural languages.
+The graduate school IGRA (Interaction of grammatical building blocks; spokesperson: Gereon Müller) aims at investigating the interaction of rules, operations, constraints, schemata, and extralinguistic factors in the phonology, morphology, and syntax of natural languages.
 Within the IGRA research program, four main types of interactions are identified: excitatory sequential interactions (feeding, counter-bleeding), inhibitory sequential interactions (bleeding, counter-feeding), inhibitory simultaneous interactions (competition), and excitatory simultaneous interactions (cooperation).

 The scientific network Urban Voices (funded by the DFG; speaker: Nadine Thielemann) seeks to explore sociolinguistic variation in everyday face-to-face-communication in German and Russian cities, particularly in the cities of Hamburg and St. Petersburg.
 The network brings together researchers from different fields using a wide array of linguistic methods on a common set of natural recorded data.